 If you’re looking for a relaxing activity after your gorilla trek in Ruhija, swimming in Lake Bunyonyi is a great option.
 Unlike many lakes in the area, Lake Bunyonyi is free from hippos, crocodiles, and bilharzia, so you can swim without any worry.
 However, it’s important to note that Lake Bunyonyi is the second deepest lake in Africa, so you should only swim if you’re a good swimmer.

-At Trek Africa Tours, we prioritize our clients’ safety above all else.
+At Trek Africa Expeditions, we prioritize our clients’ safety above all else.
 If you’re not an experienced swimmer, we recommend swimming with the help of divers or experts.
 We are happy to provide details on safe swimming in Lake Bunyonyi, so please feel free to contact us.
 Whether you’re an expert swimmer or just looking to relax in the water, Lake Bunyonyi is a wonderful place to do so.

 Experience the natural beauty and rich culture of Lake Bunyonyi with a guided nature hike and community walk.
 Explore the scenic islands and villages surrounding the lake and encounter the friendly locals, gaining insights into their traditional way of life.
 Take in the breathtaking sights while walking through the lush vegetation and picturesque landscapes.

 During the community walk, you’ll have the opportunity to visit a traditional herbalist, learn about the daily life of the Bakiga people in a typical homestead, and visit a local school.
 The trail is well-designed and begins with a canoe ride to and from the islands, adding an extra layer of adventure to your journey.